Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/samples/Sample1_HelloWorld.md

 ## Start client

-After you call `client.StartAsync()`, the client start to make connection to the service and be ready for sending messages.
+After you call `client.StartAsync()`, the client starts to make connections to the service and be ready for sending messages.

 ```csharp
 await client.StartAsync();